harshithbelagur/travel-planner-agent/README.md

 The goal of the code is to test the performance of ReAct and ReWOO using Commercial LLMs (for travel planning here).

-Please make sure that you have set up your OPENAI_KEY and SERPAPI_API_KEY environment variables correctly before proceeding.
+Please make sure that you have set up your OPENAI_API_KEY and SERPAPI_API_KEY environment variables correctly before proceeding.

 To run the code, use the requirements.txt file.
 Then, set up the SQL and VectorDB using the v1.ipynb notebook.